pnp/blog/content/post/working-with-custom-connectors-in-power-platform-for-beginners.md

 twitter](https://twitter.com/MichaelRoth42).

-Next API topic: Both methods (https request and custom connector) are working fine for open APIs where we don\'t need any authentication.
+Next API topic: Both methods (https request and custom connector) are working fine for open APIs where we don't need any authentication.
 Next blog will be about https requests with authentication.
-Let\'s tame the auth beast together.
+Let's tame the auth beast together.